Menu

 When I bought the Cape Bridgewater Holiday Camp in 1988, I imagined finally realising my lifelong dream.
 Instead, within weeks, I was met with a deafening silence that was anything but accidental.
 Customers and suppliers informed me they were unable to reach me.
 Calls rang unanswered, lines mysteriously went dead, and critical faxes vanished without a trace.
 What should have blossomed into a flourishing hospitality business became a daily nightmare fuelled by corporate negligence.

 When we uncovered the truth surrounding these failures, we naively assumed skilled technicians would swiftly locate and remedy the faults.
 Instead, we were met with a wall of denial as Telstra played a devilish game of hide‑and‑seek.
 When we sought accountability, the government and regulatory bodies forced us into arbitration — a process that masqueraded as justice but was a carefully orchestrated trap.
-Telstra intercepted our communications, withheld vital documents, censored damning evidence, and
+Telstra intercepted our communications, withheld vital documents, censored damning evidence, and treated us as adversaries rather than customers in need of help.

 Dreams Betrayed

-It was unfathomable.
-Phone lines are lifelines; the system was designed to function.
-Yet my very livelihood was collapsing under the weight of a communication network that had become utterly unreliable.
-What began as a dream of hospitality and community was cruelly betrayed by negligence and deceit, leaving me to grapple for survival in a business suffocated by silence.
+What should have thrived was slowly strangled by faults Telstra refused to acknowledge.
+Each time I reported the issue, the response was chillingly identical: “No fault found.”
+My livelihood was collapsing under the weight of a communication network that had become utterly unreliable.
+What began as a dream of hospitality and community was cruelly betrayed by negligence and deceit, leaving me to fight for survival in a business suffocated by silence.

 The Farce of Arbitration

 When the government finally consented to arbitration, I allowed myself a glimmer of hope that justice might be within reach.
 Instead, the process unfolded as a sordid charade, designed to protect Telstra and bury our claims beneath layers of obstruction.
 Evidence was systematically withheld or delivered in such a delayed and heavily censored manner that it was rendered meaningless.
-Vital conversations were intercepted, crucial faxes vanished, and documents were fabricated to suit their agenda.
+Vital conversations were intercepted, crucial faxes vanished, and documents were fabricated to suit Telstra’s agenda.

 Telstra approached me as if I were a common criminal, wielding every tactic to delay, confuse, and exhaust me.
 What should have been a straightforward assessment of proven faults spiralled into a costly, protracted ordeal.
 The very system established to deliver justice had transformed into a theatre of injustice, where rules were bent, evidence was tampered with, and accountability was brutally erased.